Updated March 2022

 You’re not alone.

-A booming economy, a growing driver shortage and new trucking regulations have combined to elevate freight rates and reduce the number of available commercial trucks.
+A tumultuous economy, a growing driver shortage, pandemic-related delays and closures and new trucking regulations have combined to elevate freight rates and reduce the number of available commercial trucks.

 Here are six cost-effective strategies you can implement to help your freight stand out in today’s tight market.